Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 Once you've found the plugin user folder, open the `startup-config.json` file in a plain-text editor.

-The default `startup-config.json` looks like this:
+The default `startup-config.json` is similar to this:

 ```json
 {